Course Calendar

 2. Within the first week of school, changes can be made by students in consultation with the guidance counsellor.

 3. After the first week of classes, students wishing to make a change to their timetable, will need approval from the guidance counsellor, the teachers implicated in this decision, and the parents of the student before a change can occur.
+After the first 2 weeks of classes, students may not switch their classes unless it is judged beneficial by the guidance counsellor and administration.

 Course Transfer Information